LightSys/kardia/kardia-db/LiquibaseInstructions.md

 	```
 	perl make_dropdowns.pl [database]
 	```
-	**NOTE:** If tables need to be dropped, the resulting changeset will be placed in a seperate file to avoid the accidental loss of data, and to make double checking which tables are being dropped far more convenient.
-5. Navigate up a folder to ```kardia/kardia-db```
 6. enerate the differences between the schema in the current database and the wiki by running the following:
 	```
 	python jsonCompare.py [database]
 	```
+	**NOTE:** If tables need to be dropped, the resulting changeset will be placed in a seperate file to avoid the accidental loss of data, and to make double checking which tables are being dropped far more convenient.
 7. Edit masterChangeLog.json (located at ```kardia/kardia-db/ddl-[database]/liquibaseFiles```) to include the newly created json file
 8. Navigate to ```kardia/kardia-db/ddl-[database]``` in the command line
 9. Update the current database with the following command: